Case study Overview

 While Sarah gained valuable experience working for Malvern Panalytical before and during university, after graduating she decided to join a University of Oxford spin-out, Navetas Energy Management, which built smart meters to make itemised energy bills.
 “I joined that company as a researcher and became a project lead.
 I ran a number of different projects with them, including a fun one that involved running different appliances in my house while charging an electric car.”

-She was recently promoted again to CTO to lead the business in scaling its Oxevision platform.
-“I’ve had a huge range of opportunities during my time at Oxehealth from developing algorithms to leading the company’s COVID-19 response.
-It has been deeply rewarding to grow my skills and experience alongside the business.” she says.
+Sarah spent eight years with Oxehealth where she was promoted to vice president of engineering and then again to CTO.
+“I had a huge range of opportunities during my time there, from developing algorithms to leading the company’s COVID-19 response.
+It was deeply rewarding to grow my skills and experience alongside the business,” she says.

 How the ELS helped...